 - Submit the application: Submit your completed application, background check, supporting documents, and payment to the designated office or agency.

 - Wait for processing: Allow time for the authorities to review and process your application.
-Processing times can vary.
+Processing times are usually measured in business days and can vary.

 - Receive your apostille: Once approved, you will receive an apostille certificate attached to your FBI background check.